Plastic, Pellets, & Profit - Turning Trash Into Treasure

 Plastics are too necessary to be outlawed entirely, but at the same time the scale of the world’s waste problem is too great to ignore.
 With the profit motive abounding, manufacturers and designers are finding new ways to recycle items once thought of as plastic trash.
 With mavericks such as Bigio and Pearl and the Israeli company, UBQ, who are finding both the profitability and environmental benefits of producing reusable plastic out of garbage, the first chain in command for recyclable plastic has been met.

 In fact, in August 2019, an Israeli company, Plastgad, a customer of UBQ, sent 2,000 recycling bins to the Central Virginia Waste Management Authority in America.
 These bins were made with recyclable plastic pellets from UBQ and will be able to be recycled in the future using the patented UBQ process.

 Electric cars such as Tesla are appealing to strict environmentalists.
 However, as luxurious as a car such as Tesla is, one needs lots of patience to wait on the road at a recharging station.
 Total electric vehicles still have not been perfected.

 Instead, if auto fuel is manufactured from plastic trash, it certainly would quiet those same environmentalists, especially if there would be no negative auto emissions.
 With great minds and lots of heart, we are hopefully looking to a glorious future with clean air and oceans and not because we are shut down with a pandemic.
 Rather, because people with original ideas to save the planet are encouraged to invent and revolutionize the treatment of plastic waste in the most creative ways.
-We should all look forward positively to an amazing future in recycling.
+We should all look forward positively to an amazing future in recycling and transforming plastic.